CHRISCARLON/open-data-pipelines/README.md

-# Open Street Works Data Pipeline 🚙
+# Open Street Works 🚙

-A data pipeline for processing UK street works/Ordnance Survey data.
+Data pipelines for processing and analysing UK street works.

 ## Overview

 This project automates the extraction, loading, and transformation (ELT) of data from:

-- Street Manager
+- Street Manager (Street Works for England only)
 - Ordnance Survey Linked Identifiers
 - Ordnance Survey Open USRNs
 - Geoplace SWA Codes